 (Now we that know the dangers of climate change, a carbon tax

 Most of the “back-of-the-envelope” estimates that are occasionally published are based on a model of the economy that has only two sectors: capital and labour.
-In such a two~sector model there is only one obvious source of ?nance for labour subsidies, a tax on capital.
+In such a two~sector model there is only one obvious source of finance for labour subsidies, a tax on capital.
 However, in Britain the labour sector is about 70 per cent of the economy and the capital sector only 30 per cent.
-It soon becomes clear that the capital sector is too small to generate enough ?nance to subsidise.
-The labour sector to the extent of having a significant effect on employment levels.
+It soon becomes clear that the capital sector is too small to generate enough finance to subsidise the labour sector to the extent of having a significant effect on employment levels.

-In the context of a labour subsidy policy, however, a model of the economy in which there is only one labour sector misses one 0f the most important features of unemployment: most at the unemployed come from low-paid occupations.
+In the context of a labour subsidy policy, however, a model of the economy in which there is only one labour sector misses one of the most important features of unemployment: most of the unemployed come from low-paid occupations.
 So while schemes which subsidise all labour equally are not likely to be successful those which aim the subsidy at the lower-paid sectors appear more hopeful.

 In order to predict changes in demand for capital and labour from changes in taxes and subsidies, some estimates of what economists call elasticities of substitution are needed.
 These elasticities have been estimated for the model by comparison with those from the better-known two-sector models.
 With the main ingredients of the model set, it is possible to give some of its results.
-One rum of the computer programme with the basic rate of VAT set to 53 per cent (that is. a 38 per cent increase over its present value) and a labour subsidy of £40 per worker per week. shows over two million jobs created.
+One run of the computer programme with the basic rate of VAT set to 53 per cent and a labour subsidy of £40 per worker per week shows over two million jobs created.
 How these are distributed amongst the different wage groups is shown with an estimate of the present number unemployed (see table below).

 Even given the approximations of the model used and the drastic effect on capital use, the large impact on unemployment surely makes policies of this type worthy of further consideration.